-You can disconnect external drives at any time, and for any length of time—the Code42 app won't delete files from your backup if the drive is disconnected.
+You can disconnect external drives at any time, and for any length of time—the Code42 agent won't delete files from your backup if the drive is disconnected.
 When you reconnect the drive, the backup resumes where it left off.
-If you reconnect the drive and the Code42 app doesn't recognize it immediately, it is likely because the drive letter or name changed.
+If you reconnect the drive and the Code42 agent doesn't recognize it immediately, it is likely because the drive letter or name changed.
 See the troubleshooting tips below to correct the issue.

 Local backups are stored in the location you selected when adding the destination.
 They are stored in an encrypted archive format within a folder labeled with the 18-digit device ID that corresponds to your device.

 When you connect an external drive to a Windows device, the operating system automatically assigns the next available letter in the alphabet.
 If the letter changes when you reconnect a drive you've been using for backup, the Code42 agent won't recognize the drive.
 To prevent this recognition error, assign a static drive letter to your external drive.

 This issue occurs when the external drive is disconnected from the device or the letter or name assigned to the drive by your operating system changes.
 The Code42 agent uses absolute paths when backing up.
 If the Code42 agent cannot detect a drive at the specified location, such as when it is disconnected or when the name of a drive changes, it lists the drive as "Missing".
 You can correct the issue by reconnecting the drive or renaming the drive to match the original drive letter or name.